morijx/Raspi_cardiac_wave/Main_GUI_Pi/README.md

 The BVP_Analysis file contains the Pipeline form pyVHR with slight changes to return the BVP for further analysis.

 ## Results
-In the code the DTW is analysed and the distance calculated.
+In the code the DTW is analysed and the distance calculated.However, a comparison of the distances with other values from the literature is not expedient.
 ![image](../Images/N5_DTW_result.png)

 Both waves are then transformed into the frequency range.
 This transformation is used to determine the pulse.